Life in the UK Test: Before You Book

 • Are 65 years or older

-• Have passed the test before (results don't expire)
+• Have already passed (results don't expire)

 If you think you might be exempt, check with your immigration adviser or the Home Office before booking.
+For a detailed walkthrough of exemption rules, see our guide to Life in the UK Test exemptions.

-The Cost
+The cost

-Acceptable ID Documents
+Acceptable ID documents

 You must bring one of the following: